a11y-spec/A-Discord-Token-Stealer-/README.md

 3. Run worker.py also you need to enable discord developer mode for copying the User ID.
 4. skiddder.py is the code for running TK Window.

-###Don't call me Skidder because you are Skidder too.